OWASP/www-project-threat-and-safeguard-matrix/index.md

 Common Examples of Threat types can be found in the STRIDE-LM matrix
 ![STRIDE-LM](https://github.com/OWASP/www-project-threat-and-safeguard-matrix/blob/main/assets/images/StrideLM.png)

+## Functions & Safeguards

-## NIST Cyber Security Framework Functions
+The 5 NIST Cyber Security Framework Functions
 #### Identify
 The identify function assists in developing an organizational understanding of managing risk to systems, people, assets, data, and capabilities.
 **Key Objective**: Identify all people, proccesses, or systems that would be vulnerable to this type of threat.